-The McKinney-Vento Homeless Assistance Act affords eligible students the rights to immediate enrollment, transportation/busing, automatic enrollment in the free/reduced lunch program, automatic enrollment in Title I services, all school-based services of which they qualify, participate in all programs and activities offered to students and families and challenge enrollment/school-choice decisions.
+The McKinney-Vento Homeless Assistance Act affords eligible students the rights to immediate enrollment, transportation/busing, automatic enrollment in the free/reduced lunch program, automatic enrollment in Title I services, access to all school-based services for which they qualify, participation in all programs and activities offered to students and families, and the ability to challenge enrollment/school-choice decisions.

-The term “homeless children and youth” refers to individuals who lack a fixed, regular and adequate nighttime residence.
+The term “homeless children and youth” refers to individuals who lack a fixed, regular, adequate nighttime residence.
 Under the law, a child may qualify as homeless if he or she is:

-· Living in an emergency shelter, domestic violence shelter, or transitional housing.
-Examples in Missoula might include: Carole Graham, Mountain Home Montana, YWCA Transitional Housing Program, the Salvation Army’s Gateway Program, YWCA’s Domestic Violence Shelter, Family Promise, Union Gospel Mission etc.;
+- Living in an emergency shelter, domestic violence shelter, or transitional housing.
+Examples in Missoula might include: Carole Graham Home, Mountain Home Montana, YWCA programs or facilities, the Gateway Program located within Salvation Army on Russell Street, the Missoula Interfaith Collaborative's Family Promise, Hope Rescue Mission (Union Gospel Mission), etc.;

-· Living in a car, park, public place, bus or train station, abandoned building, or other structure not meant for housing;
+- Living in a car, park, public place, bus or train station, campground, abandoned building, or other structure not meant for long-term housing;

-· Doubled-up with relatives or friends due to a loss of housing, economic hardship, or a similar reason;· NOT living with a parent or legal guardian, is an unaccompanied youth living in a situation that meets one of the four definitions listed above.
+- Doubled-up with relatives or friends due to a loss of housing, economic hardship, or a similar reason;

-Missoula County Public Schools employs a Families-in-Transition (FIT) liaison to advocate for families and to assist them in coordinating the academic support for their students.
-The FIT liaison works closely with Family Resource Center or FIT coordinators at each building in the district to assure eligible families receive needed support.
-The FIT liaison assists families with immediate school enrollment for eligible students (regardless of missing immunization or academic records), arranges for busing or transportation assistance, and refers students for tutoring services.
-When applying for colleges the FIT liaison can also assist in the FAFSA process by sending official letters of eligibility to camups financial aid offices.
-There are also scholarships available to help our McKinney-Vento students pay for their education.
+Missoula County Public Schools employs a Families in Transition (FIT) liaison to advocate for families and to assist them in coordinating support for their students.
+The FIT liaison works closely with Family Resource Centers (FRCs) or FIT coordinators at each building in the district to assure eligible families receive support.
+The FIT liaison assists families with immediate school enrollment for homeless students (regardless of missing birth certificates, immunizations, or academic records), arranges for busing or other transportation assistance, and connects students to tutoring services if needed.
+The FIT liaison will also assist students applying for college with the FAFSA process by sending official letters of eligibility to campus financial aid offices.
+The FIT liaison collects and distributes information about scholarships available to help our McKinney-Vento students pay for their education.

-If you feel your child or family meets one or more of the qualifications to receive services provided by the McKinney-Vento Homeless Assistance Act, and your child is currently or will be enrolled in an MCPS school, please contact the FIT liaison, Lily Morgan-Curet at 728-2400, ext.
-1080 or call your school Family Resource Coordinator or FIT Coordinator.
-You may also fill out the MCPS Student Residency Questionnaire which you may request from your school secretary or download here for your convenience.
-Student Residency Questionnaire
+If you feel your child or family meets the qualifications to receive services provided by the McKinney-Vento Homeless Assistance Act, and your child is currently or will be enrolled in an MCPS school, please contact the FIT liaison at 728-2400 ext.
+1080, or call your school FRC or FIT coordinator.
+You may also fill out the MCPS Student Residency Questionnaire, which you may request from your school secretary or download here: Residency Questionnaire.